awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 + The component deploys to the core device for the first time\.
 + The component version changes\.
 + The bootstrap script changes as the result of a component configuration update\.
-You can use this lifecycle step to restart the AWS IoT Greengrass Core software or restart the core device\.
+You can use this lifecycle step to restart the AWS IoT Greengrass Core software\.
 This lets you develop a component that performs a restart after it installs operating system updates or runtime updates, for example\.
 After the AWS IoT Greengrass Core software completes the bootstrap step for all components that have a bootstrap step in a deployment, the software restarts\.
-You must configure the AWS IoT Greengrass Core software as a system service to restart the AWS IoT Greengrass Core software or the core device\.
+You must configure the AWS IoT Greengrass Core software as a system service to restart the AWS IoT Greengrass Core software\.
 If you don't configure the AWS IoT Greengrass Core software as a system service, the software won't restart\.
 For more information, see [Configure AWS IoT Greengrass as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
 This object contains the following information:
 `Script`
 The script to run\.
 The exit code of this script defines the restart instruction\.
 Use the following exit codes:
 + `0` – Don't restart the AWS IoT Greengrass Core software or the core device\.
 The AWS IoT Greengrass Core software still restarts after all components bootstrap\.
 + `100` – Request to restart the AWS IoT Greengrass Core software\.
-+ `101` – Request to restart the core device\.
 Exit codes 100 to 199 are reserved for special behavior\.
 Other exit codes represent script errors\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>
 \(Optional\) You can run the script with root privileges\.
 If you set this option to `true`, then the AWS IoT Greengrass Core software runs this lifecycle script as root instead of as the system user that you configure to run this component\.
 Defaults to `false`\.